djfeistel/LASR/README.md

 1. The COG file should be in TSV or CSV format and without a header (though a header should not interfere with the final output)
 2. COG file can take on any prefix name
+3. No limit to the number of COG lineages
-3. Hex color codes are not necessary and a user can redefine these values as needed for other downstream applications/analyses
+5. Hex color codes are not necessary and a user can redefine these values as needed for other downstream applications/analyses

 ### Downloading lineage.yml file